-The Complainant (ARCELORMITTAL S.A). is a company specialized in steel producing and it is the largest steel producing company in the world and market leader in steel for use in automotive, construction, household appliances and packaging with operations in more than 60 countries.
+The Complainant (ARCELORMITTAL S.A). is a company specialized in steel production and it is the largest steel-producing company in the world and market leader in steel for use in automotive, construction, household appliances, and packaging with operations in more than 60 countries.

-The disputed domain name <arcelorrnitals.com> was registered on 23 August 2022 and is held by the Respondent.
+The disputed domain name <arcelorrnitals.com> was registered on 18 February 2025 and is held by the Respondent.

-The domain name website (i.e. website available under internet address containing the disputed domain name) is currently not used and has no content available to public (i.e. the disputed domain name is not currently associated with any active website).
-Previously, the domain name website resolved to a parking page with automatically generated links to third party content.
+The domain name website (i.e. website available under internet address containing the disputed domain name) is currently not used and has no content available to the public (i.e. the disputed domain name is not currently associated with any active website).